|

 "Feelin' lucky lately".
 The "old warrior"

-singer on several Chic albums, wrote the lyrics of three tracks.
+as singer on several Chic albums, wrote the lyrics of three

-producers were already known from Change, Petrus and Malavisi.
+tracks.
+The producers were already known from Change, Petrus

-Petrus, the more business oriented person didn't actually produce,
+and Malavisi.
+Petrus, the more business oriented person didn't

-Romani's big thing.
-A bad habit of Petrus sometimes was to take
+big thing.
+A bad habit of Petrus sometimes was to take the

-the credits of musicians, many times promised to be credited
+credits of musicians, many times promised to be credited as

-Mike Theodore and Kashif experienced that on the first album
+Coffey, Mike Theodore and Kashif experienced that on the first

-of High Fashion on which they were credited as assistant producers.
+album of High Fashion on which they were credited as assistant

 Their